gormanm/mmtests/README.md

 attempting to highlight whether performance differences are statistically relevant.

-A "tutorial" with some more details and the full output of each step is available here:
+A tutorial with some more details and the full output of each step is available here:
 * [MMTests Tutorial](docs/Tutorial.md)